Mooler0410/LLMsPracticalGuide/README.md

 ```

 ## Latest News💥
-- We added usage and restrictions section.
+- We added the usage and restrictions section.
 - We used PowerPoint to plot the figure and released the source file [pptx](./source/figure_gif.pptx) for our GIF figure.
 [4/27/2023]
 - We released the source file for the still version [pptx](./source/figure_still.pptx), and replaced the figure in this repo with the still version.
 [4/29/2023]
-- Add AlexaTM, UniLM, UniLMv2 to the figure, and correct the logo for Tk.
+- Add AlexaTM, UniLM, and UniLMv2 to the figure, and correct the logo for Tk.
 [4/29/2023]
 - Add usage and Restrictions (for commercial and research purposes) section.
 Credits to [Dr. Du](https://github.com/xinyadu).
 [5/8/2023]